-Imani Development has extensive experience in agri-services, including technical advisement, both in Malawi, as well as throughout the region.
-One of Imani's strengths in Agriculture is its variety of key partnerships with agricultural stakeholders in Malawi including, but not limited to: FES, TNP, Bonsucro, and African Parks.
-Imani has the capacity to assist in both large, and small-scale interventions, applying best practices advisement to a variety of technical agricultural situations.
+ICL has extensive experience in agri-services, including technical advisement, both in Malawi, as well as throughout the region.
+One of its strengths in agriculture is its variety of key partnerships with agricultural stakeholders in Malawi including, but not limited to: FES, TNP, Bonsucro, and African Parks.
+ICL has the capacity to assist in both large, and small-scale interventions, applying best practices advisement to a variety of technical agricultural situations.

-Imani Development provides agri-services in three key areas: agri-finance, certification, and agronomy.
-Imani provides technical advice in the areas of agro-processing, agriculture management, agriculture investment and development, farm management, best agricultural practices, soil management, certifications, and other agronomic advice.
+ICL provides agri-services in three key areas: agri-finance, certification, and agronomy.
+ICL provides technical advice in the areas of agro-processing, agriculture management, agriculture investment and development, farm management, best agricultural practices, soil management, certifications, and other agronomic advice.

 PricewaterhouseCoopers (PwC) and Ethical Tea Partnership (ETP) - Climate Change Research Amongst Female Tea Growers (2022)